Types of Child Custody in New York

 - The parent’s ability to provide the child with food, shelter, clothing, and medical care

-- The child’s preference, if the child is above a certain age (this is usually around age 12)
+- The child’s preference, if the child is above a certain age (this is usually around age 12 or older)

 The court may also conduct a Child Custody Evaluation.
 An evaluation usually consists of interviews, psychological exams, and analysis of the children, and perhaps the parents.
 The court has the ability to deny a parent’s request for an evaluation.
 Parents may be liable for the cost of the evaluation.